Skip to main content

 The Catabolic Counter-Agent

-Simultaneously, suppresses the production of cortisol, a catabolic stress hormone.
+Simultaneously, deep sleep suppresses the production of cortisol, a catabolic stress hormone.
 Chronic sleep restriction keeps cortisol levels elevated, which actively breaks down muscle tissue, encourages fat storage, and undermines your progress.
 By prioritizing 7-9 hours of quality sleep, you are tilting the hormonal scale away from tissue breakdown and decisively toward growth.
 This is a chemical certainty.

 • Growth Hormone (GH) Release ∞ Primarily secreted during the initial deep sleep cycles, GH is fundamental for repairing muscle fibers and supporting metabolic health.